 What to remember when building a customer view strategy

-Customer relations is in many ways a central tenet of modern marketing, with the trust and relationships built between brand and consumer a key driver of spending and loyalty.
+Customer relations is in many ways a central tenet of modern marketing.
+Trust and relationships built between brand and consumer are key drivers of spending and loyalty.
 Yet, whether your business is large or small, managing these customer relationships is a challenge and can be time consuming.

 The advantages of a customer view strategy

 One approach that marketers have adopted to tackle this is customer view.
 Sometimes called single customer view, this approach is best defined as an aggregated representation of the data that an organisation knows about its customers.
-Aimed at providing a seamless experience for the customer, irrespective of how many platforms are used for interaction, a single customer view enables marketers to track interactions and communications across different channels.
-This also allows marketers to better organise their campaigns, particularly in bigger organisations where multiple teams often have different responsibilities and deal with different stages of the customer journey.
+It aims to provide a seamless experience for the customer, irrespective of how many platforms are used for interaction.
+A single customer view enables marketers to track interactions and communications across different channels.
+This also allows marketers to better organise their campaigns.
+It’s particularly useful in bigger organisations as multiple teams often have different responsibilities.
+It helps teams who deal with different stages of the customer journey offer a seamless service.

 Two things to remember: